 In 1980, Jack and Betts opened Marck Time Travel agency, and operated in Bel Air for 15 years.
 During their lifetime, Jack and Betts traveled to 216 countries and states, on every continent.
 Together they wrote a book titled, “But The Ice Cream Was Delicious,” that tells of events on their travels to numerous places that include USSR, China, Mongolia, Tibet and Chile.
 Jack and Betts were among the first Americans to tour the Soviet Union in 1973 and China and the Great Wall in 1982.
 Among their experiences were that in East Germany and their confrontation with Russian and East German guards that were related in an article by Jack published in American Heritage Magazine in October 2006.

 Jack served as president of the Harford County Chamber of Commerce for two terms and oversaw the building of the new headquarters in Bel Air.
 He also served as president of the Perry Hall-Kingsville Kiwanis Club and as treasurer of Discover Harford County Tourism, and chaired the Seafood Festival held at Havre de Grave, Maryland.

 Jack was also an expert on popular music pre-1970, and enjoyed collecting records, beginning with 78 rpm in the 1930s thru thousands of shellac discs, and continued with 33s, 45s, and CDs of today.

-Photograph & article copyright © John T. Marck.
+Photograph & article copyright © 2008-2022 by John T. Marck.
 All Rights Reserved.
 This photograph and article may not be resold, reprinted, or redistributed for compensation of any kind.